ryanVincent/Yafi/README.md

-# Yafi
+# jules
-Yet Another Flux Implementation
+An implementation of the Flux architecture